pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - MP + (PS) ( use HA + PS with 16-20 hp)
 - WG

+Lass:
-Lass: ( potion on 1st Oddish if under 6 hp )
+> potion on 1st Oddish if under 6 hp
-- MP (use HA + PS with 16-18 hp)
+- MP  (use HA + PS if 16-18 HP)
 - HA
-- MP (use HA + PS with 16 hp) (use HA if leveled early from Moon EXP)
+- MP (use HA + PS if HP = 16)
+> use HA on 2nd Oddish if leveled early from Moon EXP
 - (Teach Thrash in slot 2)

-- If you happen to have 35+ hp and 0 Mega Punches, pick up the hidden Ether and use it on Mega Punch before using escape rope in Bill Menu.
+> If you happen to have 35+ hp and 0 Mega Punches, pick up the hidden Ether and use it on Mega Punch before using escape rope in Bill Menu.
-- If you have under 35 hp and 0 MPs left, just skip heal and take the Center after Bill.
+> If you have under 35 hp and 0 MPs left, just skip heal and take the Center after Bill.

-Bill Menu:
+Based off hp at L23:
+- 1-14
-- 1-14	3 Potions or don't heal & Take the Center
+  + 3 Potions or don't heal & Take the Center
+- 15-34
-- 15-34	2 Potions
+  + 2 Potions
+- 35-54
-- 35-54	1 Potion
+  + 1 Potion
+- 55+
-- 55+	Don't heal
+  + Don't heal

+**Bill Menu**
+  + Slot 1 Potion
-- Rare Candy
+  + Slot 5 Rare Candy
-- Escape Rope
+  + Slot 3 Escape Rope

-Get Instant Text again
+**Get Instant Text again**

 Dig Rocket:
 - Thrash